-The financial results are set out on page 13.
-During the financial years ended 31 December 2014 and 2013, the directors did not recommend the payment of a dividend.
+The financial results of the company are set out on page 13.
+During the financial years ended 31 December 2015 and 2014, the directors did not recommend the payment of a dividend.

 Directors

 The directors of the company who held office during the year were: